4A47/liveodds/README.md

 ## liveodds

-Unofficial (and highly illegal) Python  API for Oddschecker
+Unofficial Python API for Oddschecker

 Plan to cover a few of the main sports but Racing and Football are only guarantees so far.
 Golf, Tennis, Greyhounds, Basketball, NFL etc could possibly follow if I don't get bored and if there is sufficient interest.
 Requests in discussions will be considered, briefly at least, and indeed at most.